DmxLarchey/Coq-Kruskal/README.md

 ## Summary

 This repository only contains descriptions.
 In particular it does not contain code.
-The actual Coq code is scattered in [several sub-projects](#The-contents-of-sub-projects).
+The actual Coq code is scattered in [several sub-projects (see below)](#The-contents-of-sub-projects).

-The `Coq-Kruskal` project was born after a complete rewrite of a [former constructive Coq proof of Kruskal's tree theorem](https://members.loria.fr/DLarchey/files/Kruskal) with the aim of obtaining not only a computer certificate for the theorem, but mainly a proof that can be studied by a (motivated enough) human.
-The Coq proof themselves have been factorized, abstracted and minimized towards this target.
+The `Coq-Kruskal` project was born after a complete rewrite of a [former constructive Coq proof of Kruskal's tree theorem](https://members.loria.fr/DLarchey/files/Kruskal) with the aim of obtaining not only a computer certificate for the theorem, but mainly carefully structured proof that can be studied by a (motivated enough) human.
+The Coq statements and proof scripts themselves have been factorized, abstracted and minimized towards this target.

 ## The contents of sub-projects